 Heat Storm Wall-mounted deluxe infrared large room heater

 In a studio apartment, keeping as much floor space free as possible is extremely important.
 So let’s look at the best space heater for large rooms and studio apartments that you can mount on the wall and out of the way.

-Its patented HMS technology allows even a poorly insulated room to stay warm even after the heater has been shut off.
+Their patented HMS technology allows even a poorly insulated room to stay warm even after the heater has been shut off.

-Heat Storm has a whole line of energy-saving infrared heaters.
+Heat Storm has a whole line of energy-saving infrared space heaters.
 Some are wall-mount only, some are portable, and some can double as both.

 We’re going to go over some of their key features and let you decide which version works best for your living conditions.

 This wall-mounted design requires additional safety measures which has been taken into account.
 The heater is safe to touch (even the grill) when it is working to heat up your large room.
 This makes it a great choice for households with curious kids and pets.